 Confusion often sets in because this snake has a ton of nicknames depending on the region.
 In Michigan, you will hear "Michigan Rattler" or "Swamp Rattler" quite often.
 "Gray Rattlesnake" is a named used in both Iowa and parts of Canada.
 Just know when you hear names like this, they are typically referring to the Eastern Massasauga.

 Where do Eastern Massasauga rattlesnakes live and what do they eat?

 Most people's first thought when they think of rattlesnakes is dry, dusty country or high desert.
 However, the Massasauga rattlesnake tends to prefer areas that are just the opposite.
 They tend to hang out in damper, wetland habitats.
 Ideally if they can find areas like floodplains and marshes.
 There is an area not far from my home that the Michigan DNR has recognized as a rattlesnake hotspot.
 It is a nice mix of rolling hills and wet prairie fen.
 There is careful habitat management happening in that area to help preserve the species.

-If an area has an abundance of crayfish burrows or mammal burrows, it is likely a good spot for Massasauga.
+If an area has an abundance of crayfish burrows or small mammal burrows, it is likely a good spot for Massasauga.
 Mostly because these are their preferred hibernation sites during the long winter months of the Midwest.

 Are Eastern Massasaugas an endangered species?